 Meet Melody

-After moving back to her hometown of Martinsville, Melody spent over 25 years in public service as a graphic and exhibit designer for the Virginia Museum of Natural History, while also raising her daughter as a single mom.
+After moving back to her hometown of Martinsville, Melody spent over 25 years in public service as a graphic and exhibit designer for the state museum: Virginia Museum of Natural History, while also raising her daughter as a single mom.

 Melody's family has been a part of Martinsville for generations.
 Melody's father, Mel Cartwright, Sr. served in the navy during WWII.
 He started his education career in Martinsville as a World History and Western Civilization high school teacher.
 His legendary teaching skills included being mindful and tolerant of all of the world's religions.
 Coach Cartwright took the helm of the Martinsville Bulldog's team in the 1950s, and began a basketball dynasty, where he led his players to the FIRST three state championships of ANY sport at MHS.
 He went on to a star-studded career at Magna Vista High School, Carlisle School, and the University of Maryland where he helped win Lefty Driesell's only ACC Championship in 1984.
 Coach Cartwright is currently in consideration for the Virginia High School League's Coaches Hall of Fame.